mjordan/islandora_feeds/README.md

 ## Introduction

 This module allows users to create Islandora objects using the Feeds contrib module.
-Still under development, so use cases are welcom.
+Still under development, so use cases are welcome.

 ## Requirements